SecurityInnovation/PGPy/docs/source/progress.rst

 OpenPGP RFCs
 ------------

-PGPy is focused on eventually reaching complete OpenPGP implementation, adhering to the base OpenPGP message format specification, and eventually, its extension RFCs.
+PGPy is focused on eventually reaching complete OpenPGP implementation, adhering to the base OpenPGP message format specification, and its extension RFCs.

 .. progress:: RFC 4880
     :text: PGPy is currently focused on achieving :rfc:`4880` compliance for OpenPGP, which is the latest complete OpenPGP Message Format specification.
 It supersedes RFC 1991 and RFC 2440.